What to do in case of violence against women | STUWO

 It goes without saying that any and all forms of violence are illegal and punishable.
 Since 1997, the police is able to remove offenders from their homes to protect the victims based on the Austrian Violence Protection Act.

 It can be really difficult to notice domestic violence as an outside observer.
 Partly because the offenders actively try to hide their crimes and partly because the victims don’t want (or can’t) talk about them.
 Nevertheless, there are some indicators for domestic violence.
-Here are some identifying features that point to domestic violence.
+Here are some identifying features that point to domestic violence:

 • Suddenly no time for friends, colleagues, etc.